My short story, “Leave No Trace,” can be found in Cleaver Magazine, Issue no. 26 - Summer 2019.

 Whistler Film Festival (Canada)

 Ole Muddy Film Festival (Wisconsin)

 Golden Film Festival (Colorado)

 Zoie Films Festival - Second Place Student Film

 World Fest Houston International Film Festival - Gold Remi

 Zoe has fallen for Paul but something as small and luminous as an insect reveals deeper problems in their love affair.

 to the flame is a short film written, directed and produced by Geri Ulrey with editing by Tina Nguyen and cinematography by Jonathan Pope.
 The line producer was Alexandra Spector and Steven Hudosh was the production designer.

-Geri won a Creative and Research Grant from California State University, Northridge and a Panavision Emerging Filmmaker Grant in order to finance the film.
+Geri won a Research, Scholarship and Creative Activity Award from California State University, Northridge and a Panavision New Filmmaker Grant in order to finance the film.